 Considering starting a new online store?
 If so, then you will likely already have heard of WooCommerce.
 If you’re new to eCommerce, finding the right platform can be tough.
 On top of that, you may not know what to look for in a suitable eCommerce platform.

-This article will cover everything you’ll want to know about WooCommerce, how to install the platform, and how you can set your online store up for success.
+This article will cover everything you’ll want to know about WooCommerce website, how to install the platform, and how you can set your online store up for success.

 What is WooCommerce?

 It’s a free, open-source WordPress plugin that was launched back in September 2011, designed primarily for small to large-sized businesses.
-By default, WordPress is a dynamic blogging solution.
+By default, WordPress is a dynamic blogging custom solutions.

 WordPress entered the eCommerce industry with its own flagship plugin to compete against these existing solutions.
 However, how did WooCommerce grow to its current stage of popularity?